Moritz344/Manga-App/icons.md

 # Icons
-all icons are from flaticon https://www.flaticon.com/
+all icons are from flaticon https://www.flaticon.com/ or https://www.iconsdb.com/white-icons/